 In the event that NRV is lower than cost, the decline is recognized as an expense.
-Inventories carried at cost amounted to ₱6,303,976,466and ₱5,674,335,704as of May 31, 2021 and 2020, respectively.
-No allowance for inventory losses were recognized as of May 31, 2021 and 2020 (see Note 9).
+Inventories carried at cost amounted to P7,104,091,768 and P6,303,976,466 as of May 31, 2022 and 2021, respectively.
+No allowance for inventory losses were recognized as of May 31, 2022 and 2021 (see Note 9).

-Estimating useful lives of property and equipment
+Estimating useful lives of property and equipment and investment property

-The Group estimates the useful lives of property and equipment, based on the period over which the assets are expected to be available for use.
-The Group reviews annually the estimated useful lives of property and equipment based on expected asset utilization as anchored on business plans and strategies that also consider expected future technological developments and market behavior.
+The Group estimates the useful lives of property and equipment and investment property, based on the period over which the assets are expected to be available for use.
+The Group reviews annually the estimated useful lives of property and equipment and investment property based on expected asset utilization as anchored on business plans and strategies that also consider expected future technological developments and market behavior.
 It is possible that future results of operations could be materially affected by changes in these estimates brought about by changes in the factors mentioned.
-A reduction in the estimated useful lives of property and equipment would increase recorded depreciation and decrease the related asset accounts.
+A reduction in the estimated useful lives of property and equipment and investment property would increase recorded depreciation and decrease the related asset accounts.

-The carrying values of property and equipment amounted to 2,730,250,093 and 2,134,345,794 as of May 31, 2021 and 2020, respectively (see Note 11).
+The carrying values of property and equipment amounted to P3,546,034,298 and P2,730,250,093 as of May 31, 2022 and 2021, respectively (see Note 11).
+The carrying values of investment property amounted to P748,272,783 and nil as of May 31, 2022 and 2021, respectively (see Note 12).